kragniz/containers/README.rst

         :target: https://pypi.python.org/pypi/containers

-Containers is a python module to easily manipulate app containers.
+Containers is a python module to easily manipulate app containers conforming to the `App Container Specification
+<http://rocket.readthedocs.org/en/latest/app-container/SPEC/>`_.
+At the time of
+writing, this is version 0.2.0.